 In this month’s Democracy Café we debated the question of a land tax a proposal which has appeared from time to time – most recently in the 2019 Labour Party manifesto – but it never lives to see the light of day.
 Part of our discussion was taken up with how the Normans established the pattern of ownership in England following the invasion.
 Some families who own estates, can trace their lineage back to the Normans even today.

-I was minded, during the discussion, of a book by, I believe, Martin Shaw (not the actor) who used to be the County Planning Officer for Norfolk (where coincidentally the actor comes from) who wrote a book about shire county councils and how they worked up until quite recently.
+I was reminded during the discussion of a book published in 1979 by J Martin Shaw (not the actor) entitled Rural Deprivation and Planning, who used to be the County Planning Officer for Norfolk (where coincidentally the actor comes from) who wrote a book about shire county councils and how they worked up until quite recently.
 Unfortunately, I lent the book to someone and I cannot find it or its title on the internet.
 He described how shire counties like Norfolk used to be run essentially by its landed interests.
 For them, a rural county was an ideal form of life.
 They had the time and money to be able to take part in local politics and from their ranks, many county and district councillors were elected.
 Those who worked the land could not get, or afford, the time off and so the whole issue of rural poverty and disadvantage never got a hearing.

 Wiltshire was similar in many respects.
 Wiltshire is unique in that it is the only county not to have a university except for tiny Rutland.
 What is now the University of Bath was intended for Wiltshire.
 Someone close to the negotiations at the time said the idea of a university was not universally welcomed by those in power in County Hall.
 Likewise, the dire state of roads in the county was also as a result of the landowning interests not wanting or needing to improve communications.
 They believed in small government, long before the phrase became popular, and county council meetings started at 2pm with the intention of ending by 3pm at the latest.
 After a good lunch of course.
 As the main aim was to do little and invest even less, this was not difficult.
 A senior highways engineer told me they did not want improved communications or roads because it would encourage their workers to look elsewhere.
 I have no way of knowing if this was true but it was said with feeling.